-In 2024, we found a small retrospective study comparing the efficacy of percutaneous electrical nerve field stimulation and pharmacological treatment (amitriptyline and cyproheptadine) for adolescents with functional abdominal pain disorders (n = 101).
-Those receiving percutaneous electrical nerve field stimulation (48% of participants) had a lower abdominal Pain Index (P = .001), nausea severity scale (P = .059), and functional disability inventory (P = .048) scores at the three-month follow-up.
-The amitriptyline group (21% of patients) had a decrease in abdominal Pain Index (P = .034) and lower functional disability inventory scores than the cyproheptadine group (P = .03).
+In 2024, we found a small retrospective study comparing the efficacy of percutaneous electrical nerve field stimulation and pharmacological treatment for adolescents with functional abdominal pain disorders (n = 101).
+The two pharmacological interventions that were compared to auricular stimulation were amitriptyline and cyproheptadine.
+Those receiving percutaneous electrical nerve field stimulation (48% of participants) had lower abdominal pain index (p=0.001), nausea severity scale (P = 0.059), and functional disability inventory (p=0.048) scores at the three-month follow-up.
+The amitriptyline group (21% of patients) had a decrease in abdominal Pain Index (P = 0.034) and lower functional disability inventory scores than the cyproheptadine group (p=0.03).
 However, the cyproheptadine group (31% of patients) did not exhibit significant changes in these measures at follow-up.
-The study concluded that auricular stimulation is effective in improving abdominal pain, nausea, and disability in adolescents with functional abdominal pain disorders; amitriptyline also led to significant improvements, although it was less effective than auricular stimulation in reducing abdominal pain compared to cyproheptadine (Santucci, 2023).
+The study concluded that auricular stimulation is effective in improving abdominal pain, nausea, and disability in adolescents with functional abdominal pain disorders, and amitriptyline also led to significant improvements, although it was less effective than auricular stimulation in reducing abdominal pain compared to cyproheptadine (Santucci, 2023).
 No policy changes would be warranted, given the study's retrospective design and small sample size which limits generalizability of the results.

 In short, while non-pharmacological options are attractive for children who fail or refuse prescription medication for pain relief, the empirical support for these approaches is very weak, especially for children.
 Neuromodulatory treatments require further study before widespread use.